drduh/macOS-Security-and-Privacy-Guide/README.md

 Install and use `dnsmasq` to cache replies, prevent upstreaming queries for unqualified names, and even block entire TLDs.

-Use it in combination with `dnscrypt-proxy` to also encrypt outgoing DNS traffic.
+Use it in combination with `dnscrypt` to also encrypt outgoing DNS traffic.

 Install with `brew install dnsmasq`